polixir/RLAssistant/README.md

 ### Other principles

-The second design principle is easy for integration.
-It still has a long way to go to achieve it.
+The second design principle is easy to integrate.
 We give several example projects integrating with RLA in the directory example.

 1. PPO with RLA based on the [stable_baselines (tensorflow)](https://github.com/Stable-Baselines-Team/stable-baselines): example/sb_ppo_example
 2. PPO with RL based on the [stable_baselines3 (pytorch)](https://github.com/DLR-RM/stable-baselines3): example/sb3_ppo_example